axel-springer-kugawana/skulletorjs/README.md

 The result :
 ![enter image description here](https://raw.githubusercontent.com/axel-springer-kugawana/skeletor/master/doc/screen1.JPG)

-## Installation
+## Installation <a name="installation"></a>

-    npm install skulletor
+    npm install --save skulletor

-## How to use ?
+## How to use ? <a name="usage"></a>

-First of all, you need to choose between two adapters : Vanilla or React adapter.
+First of all, you need to choose your adapter.

+In the library you have 3 adapters available : Vanilla, React (Hooks) or React.
 It will define what kind of skulletor you're going to use, but the call remains similar.

 #### Vanilla adapter :